 Using the Customer Touchpoints Canvas you can identify the relevant touchpoints with your customers and analyze the potential customer processes.
 This visualization tool helps you to conceptualize successful customer journeys as well as to gauge the customer paths and to optimize them.

-The Customer Touchpoints Canvas builds the foundation for a successful data-driven marketing by helping you to understand your marketing and sales activities from the customers’ point of view and to improve them.
+The Customer Touchpoints Canvas builds the foundation for successful data-driven marketing by helping you to understand your marketing and sales activities from the customers’ point of view and to improve them.
 For doing so the template divides the customer journey into five phases: